vidaud/seta/seta-doc/docs/user-guide/communities.md

 ## General
 The communities of the SeTA web app is a shared space where members engage with each other to connect and learn about similar interests opinions of different type of publications.

-In the SeTA web app we have two types of communities: open communities and private communities.
+In the SeTA web app we have two types of communities: public communities and private communities.

-* **Open Community**:  Anyone with access to the web app can view all discussion forums and information in the online community.
+* **Public Community**:  Anyone with access to the web app can view all discussion forums and information in the online community.
 Anyone can join the community and contribute  to the community.

 * **Private Community**:  The information and conversations can only be accessed by users with log-ins(often sent via invitation to a specific group or pre-loaded into the community platforms membership database).
 All users are forced to ask for authorization to join and then been able to see content and conversations.
-In this type of communities the administrators have the ability to deny access to users who dont fit membership credentials (i.e. *members customers participants in a specific industry*)
+In this type of communities the administrators have the ability to deny access to users who don't fit membership credentials (i.e. *members customers participants in a specific industry*)

 ### Create a community